Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 We have the occasional chat, when one when one should talk to the other and share information, or where something overlaps.

-But no, I have moved on and Juliet is the chief science adviser.
+But no, I have moved on and Juliet is the chief science advisor.

 I've obviously got a legacy interest in it, if you understand what I mean.